industrialinternet/ui-RED/README.md

 To that end we have avoided using modern client-side frameworks such as Angular.js.
 In fact many will find our client side bindings very Old Hat, this is intentional!

-ui-RED is based on a simple JSON based definition and datastore.
+ui-RED is based on a simple JSON based definition and cache.
-It provides an in-memory and persisted data for the UI.
+It provides curent and cached data for the UI.
-Persistence is file based and should be kept shallow (e.g. 100 records per data point).
+The  cache is file based and should be kept shallow (e.g. Max 100 records per data point).
 And is needed to render Spark & Graph widgets on page load.

 UI templates are built in HTML and  mustache {{ tags }} and use javascript helper functions to create widgets.
-To render the HTML for a Highchart gauge this line for datapoint 10 is all that is needed.
+For example to render the HTML for a Highchart gauge this line for datapoint 10 is all that is needed.
 {{#renderGauge}}{{#dp10}}dp10::{{tag}}::{{des}}::{{v}}::{{unit}}{{/dp10}} {{/renderGauge}}

 The core the framework is the Datapoint this defines what and how inputs to the UI are handled.